ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 9. Select **dvpg-Private-VM Management** on the pop-up screen and click **OK**.
 10. Click **Next** twice and then click **Finish** to complete the migration to the distributed virtual switch. **Note:** You might briefly lose network connectivity to the host.
 The connection reestablishes quickly.

-After you migrate the vmk0 adapter to the distributed virtual switch, you can add VMkernels to each port group in the DVS.
+After you migrate the vmk0 adapter to the distributed virtual switch, you can add VM kernels to each port group in the DVS.

 11. Click **Manage > Networking** on the host within vCenter.
-12. Go to **VMKernel adapters > Add host networking** and add the VMkernel adapters that are in Tables 19 and 21.
-To add these adapters, you migrate to the “VMKernel adapters” menu that is in the **Manage > Networking** tab on the host within vCenter.
-Then, click the “Add host networking” icon and add the following VMKernel adapters.
+12. Go to **VM Kernel adapters > Add host networking** and add the VM kernel adapters that are in Tables 19 and 21.
+To add these adapters, you migrate to the “VM Kernel adapters” menu that is in the **Manage > Networking** tab on the host within vCenter.
+Then, click the “Add host networking” icon and add the following VM Kernel adapters.

 ***Add vmk1 for vMotion***